Jin dynasty (1115–1234): Aizong (1224–1234)

 Ningjiasu, posthumously Emperor Aizong of Jin, succeeded his father, Emperor Xuanzong of Jin, in 1224.
 His posthumous name, Aizong, means "Pitiable Ancestor", representing his role as the last emperor of the Jin dynasty.
 Upon Aizong's accession, the Jin had lost all territory north of the Yellow River.

 Aizong made peace with the Song in 1224 and formally renounced their claim to annual payments from the Song.
 A peace treaty with the Western Xia was concluded in 1225 acknowledging that the Western Xia was no longer a vassal of the Jin.

 When Genghis Khan died in 1227, Aizong tried to appease the Mongols with an embassy offering their condolences, but the Mongols refused to receive their envoys.
 In 1230 and 1231, Ögedei Khan launched another invasion of the Jin dynasty, attacking them from two directions under the personal command of Ögedei and Genghis' youngest son Tolui.
 The combined army, led by Subutai, crossed the Yellow River on 28 January 1232 and reached Bianjing (Kaifeng) on 6 February.
 The Siege of Kaifeng (1232) began on 8 April 1232.
 There were peace talks into the summer of 1232 but negotiations ceased after the Jin murdered the Mongol envoy Tang Qing in his hostel as well as some 30 other people.
 Bianjing suffered from an epidemic in the summer of 1232 and ran out of emergency food supplies, causing starvation.
 Despite these setbacks and disorderly conditions within the city, the siege is well recorded due to the eyewitness account of a Han intellectual who recorded these events in his memoirs.
 As a result, the siege became historically significant for its descriptions of gunpowder weapons.

 The Mongols deployed gunpowder weapons along with other more conventional siege techniques such as building stockades, watchtowers, trenches, guardhouses, and forcing Chinese captives to haul supplies and fill moats.
 The Jin scholar Liu Qi recounts in his memoir, "the attack against the city walls grew increasingly intense, and bombs rained down as [the enemy] advanced."
 The Jin defenders also deployed gunpowder bombs as well as fire arrows launched using a type of early solid-propellant rocket.
 Of the bombs, Liu Qi writes, "From within the walls the defenders responded with a gunpowder bomb called the heaven-shaking-thunder bomb (震天雷).
 Whenever the [Mongol] troops encountered one, several men at a time would be turned into ashes."
-The History of Jin provides a description of the bom: "The heaven-shaking-thunder bomb is an iron vessel filled with gunpowder.
-When lighted with fire and shot off, it goes off like a crash of thunder that can be heard for a hundred li [thirty miles], burning an expanse of land more than half a mu [所爇圍半畝之上, a mu is a sixth of an acre], and the fire can even penetrate iron armor."
+The History of Jin provides a description of the bomb: "The heaven-shaking-thunder bomb is an iron vessel filled with gunpowder.
+When lighted with fire and shot off, it goes off like a crash of thunder that can be heard for a hundred li [30 mi], burning an expanse of land more than half a mu [所爇圍半畝之上, a mu is 1/6 acre], and the fire can even penetrate iron armor."